Steve Kinney

 diff is clear.

 That “do not re-record to fix a failing test” rule is the one you’ll thank me for.
-Agents love to make failing tests pass by re-recording the HAR.
-Sometimes that’s correct.
+Agents love to make failing tests pass by re-recording.
 Usually it’s masking a real bug.
-Make it a rule that requires a human in the loop.

 The one thing to remember